-1The portfolio managers for the Funds are not limited by portfolio turnover in their management style, and a Fund's portfolio turnover will fluctuate based on particular market conditions and stock valuations.
-In the fiscal year ended December 31, 2020, the portfolio managers made fewer changes than they deemed necessary during fiscal year ended December 31, 2019.
+1 The portfolio managers for the Fund are not limited by portfolio turnover in their management style, and the Fund's portfolio turnover will fluctuate based on particular market conditions and stock valuations.
+In the fiscal year ended December 31, 2020, the portfolio managers made more changes than they deemed necessary during fiscal year ended December 31, 2019.